Tejasree-Goli/Machine-Learning-Projects/Toxic Comments Classification/README.md

 **Challenges**:
 Dealing with multiple categories of toxicity (e.g., hate speech, insults, threats) can make classification more complex.
 Developing a model that accurately identifies and categorizes each type of toxic comment is a challenge.

+**!Note**:
+The data file size is too large to upload here.
+Hence, try to access it through Kaggle website.
+The url is provided above.